-Provided that if within twenty-four hours of the commencement of such absence he forwards or produces a certificate from a medical practitioner, or other evidence satisfactory to the management that his absence is reasonably justified by ill-health, his wages shall be free of such deduction for a period of four days in any one year.
+Provided that he forwards or produces a certificate from a medical practitioner, or other evidence satisfactory to the management that his absence is reasonably justified by ill-health, his wages shall be free of such deduction for a period of six days in any one year.

-(c) If engagement is by the hour, the rates of wages shall be increased by 5s. per week to cover payment for holidays and sick leave, but such amount shall not be taken into consideration when computing overtime, Sunday and holiday rates.
+(c) If engagement is by the hour, the rates of wages shall be increased by 10s. per week to cover payment for holidays and sick leave, but such amount shall not be taken into consideration when computing overtime, Sunday and holiday rates.